ucscGenomeBrowser/kent/src/product/installer/README.md

 ```

 # Credits
-* Max Haeussler for writing the script.
+* Max Haeussler for writing the program.
 * Christopher Lee for testing and QA.
 * Daniel Vera (bio.fsu.edu) for his RHEL install notes.
 * Bruce O'Neill, Malcolm Cook for feedback.